tablackmore/config-and-dotfiles/README.md

 # config-and-dotfiles
-My computer config for terminal git and node on new machine
+This is how I config a new mac for the basic terminal, git and node.

 1) Switch to zsh and install prezto following this guide: